-- The Anti-Bullying Procedures for Primary and Post-primary Schools set out the requirements on schools in relation to preventing and dealing with bullying behaviour - The Anti-Bullying Centre at Dublin City University - The National Parents Council Primary and National Parents Council Post-primary - The Stand Up!
+- Cineáltas: Action Plan on Bullying.
+Ireland's Whole Education Approach to preventing and addressing bullying in schools, Department of Education 2022 - The Anti-Bullying Procedures for Primary and Post-primary Schools set out the requirements on schools in relation to preventing and dealing with bullying behaviour - The Anti-Bullying Centre at Dublin City University

+- The National Parents Council Primary and National Parents Council Post-primary - The Stand Up!
 Against Homophobic and Transphobic bullying campaign, organised by BeLonG To Youth Services - "Being LGBT in School" A resource for post-primary schools to prevent homophobic and transphobic bullying and support LGBT students was developed by the Gay and Lesbian Equality Network (GLEN) as part of the implementation of the Action Plan on Bullying.
-It will support schools in the implementation of the department's Anti-Bullying Procedures - Watch Your Space is a website devoted to empowering and supporting young people as they take action to address bullying, in particular cyber bullying, in their local communities - Be Safe Online is the government's campaign to highlight ways to help you stay safe online - The tacklebullying.ie website, which was developed by the National Anti-Bullying Research and Resource Centre (ABC) at Dublin City University, provides information, support and advice for students, teachers and parents on how to recognise and deal with bullying behaviour and allows teenagers to share experiences with their peers online - Webwise has launched several resources aimed at tackling cyberbullying

-- www.tacklebullying.ie provides a single point of information and support for young people, parents and teachers affected by bullying - The Action Plan on Bullying, sets out the Department of Education and Skills' approach to tackling bullying and promoting an anti-bullying culture in school
+It will support schools in the implementation of the department's Anti-Bullying Procedures - Watch Your Space is a website devoted to empowering and supporting young people as they take action to address bullying, in particular cyber bullying, in their local communities - Be Safe Online is the government's campaign to highlight ways to help you stay safe online - The tacklebullying.ie website, which was developed by the National Anti-Bullying Research and Resource Centre (ABC) at Dublin City University, provides information, support and advice for students, teachers and parents on how to recognise and deal with bullying behaviour and allows teenagers to share experiences with their peers online - Webwise has launched a number of resources aimed at tackling cyberbullying - www.tacklebullying.ie provides a single point of information and support for young people, parents and teachers affected by bullying - The Action Plan on Bullying, sets out the Department of Education and Skills' approach to tackling bullying and promoting an anti-bullying culture in school